 Physical fish ladder and dam modifications include the use of "slotted" (hour-glass style) fishway entrances that provide differential velocity elevations with a range of high and low velocity corridors to suit different species, improved 24-hour video fish counting stations to collect reliable and accurate count data, and downstream migrant bypass systems to meet juvenile salmonid survival criteria.
-Grant PUD believes measures developed to reduce impacts to juvenile salmonids will benefit juvenile Pacific lamprey as well.
-The slotted entrances were installed prior to the 2001-2002 lamprey study and have provided effective fishway entrance efficiency.
-In recent years, the U.S. Army Corps of Engineers (ACOE) have experimented with similar entrances at lower Columbia River dams (D. Clugston, ACOE, personal communication).
+Grant PUD believes measures developed to reduce impacts to juvenile salmonids will benefit larval/juvenile Pacific lamprey as well.
+The slotted entrances were installed prior to the 2001-2002 lamprey study (Nass et al. 2003).
+This study in combination with HDX-PIT assessments conducted in 2018 (Le et al. 2018) indicate that the entrance efficiency of fish ladders at the Project are 96%.
+In past years, the U.S. Army Corps of Engineers (ACOE) have experimented with similar entrances at lower Columbia River dams (D. Clugston, ACOE, personal communication, 2010).
 The fish counting stations have undergone several staged modifications starting with the conversion from count board stations (visual) to dual orifice video stations, and in 2010, conversion to engineered crowders which utilize a single orifice video station and picket leads with 11/16 - inch gap spacing to accurately enumerate all adult lamprey.
-Significant improvements for downstream passage have been achieved by development of the WFUFB and the Priest Rapids top-spill bulkhead for juvenile salmon which presumably provides a high survival alternative passage route for juvenile lamprey.
+Significant improvements for downstream passage have been achieved by development of the WFUFB and the Priest Rapids top-spill bulkhead for juvenile salmon which presumably provides a high survival alternative passage route for larval/juvenile lamprey.

-Also during the 2010 migration, an additional assessment of lamprey passage was conducted using underwater video.
+Also, during the 2010 adult migration, an additional assessment of lamprey passage was conducted using underwater video.
 In this study, cameras were placed to view newly installed aluminum plating on the diffusion grating, the floor through weir orifices, and on the fish count station.
 This monitoring activity produced observations that the plating at weir wall orifices was extensively used by lamprey and was a benefit to lamprey passage.
 For 19 complete passage events through an orifice, 95% of lamprey used the plating and 100% of the events demonstrated successful passage.
 The fish count crowder was also observed to promote guidance of lamprey through the counting chute.
-Of 123 events, 79% of lamprey were successfully guided by the structure to the chute and 40% of these used the plated ramp to stage below the chute.
+Of 123 events, 79% of lamprey were successfully guided by the structure to the chute and 40% of these used the plated ramp to stage (i.e., attached to the plate and held position) below the chute.